widberg/sinker/docs/source/sinkerdsl.rst

 Filter
 """"""

 Filters are optional.
-Potentially allow for filtering search by module, protection, section name, etc. This is not implemented yet.
 If a filter is specified and no needle is specified, then the expression will evaluate to the first searched address matching the filter.
 This can be used to get the address of a module's text segment by filtering for it and not using a needle for example.
-Comma separated filters can be used to specify multiple filters, if any match then the region is searched.
 The following filters are supported:

-| ``module_name``
-| ``module_name::"section_name"``
+* No filter.
+Search all readable pages.
+* ``module_name`` search all sections in the specified module.
+* ``module_name::"section_name"`` search the section in the specified module.

+A comma separated list of filters may be used.
+If the module in a filter has not been concretized then that filter is skipped.
+If none of them are then the expression is unresolved.

 Needle
 """"""